dekuNukem/duckyPad-Pro/doc/duckyscript3_bytecode_vm.md

 ## DSVM changelog

-2024 09 07
+### 2024 09 07

 MOUSE_WHEEL argument on stack

 MOUSE_MOVE argument on stack

-removed MOUSE_MOVE preprocessor expansion, to be done at instruction level evaluate_expr handles Unary operations such as -1
+removed MOUSE_MOVE preprocessor expansion, to be done at instruction level

+evaluate_expr handles unary operations such as -1

+need to think about signed or unsigned multiply

+probably only signed for mouse?